Bearbeiten

 • It then ends with a new_line some number (possibly zero) of whitespace and the same number of quotes that the literal started with.

 Computation of the interpolated string value follows the same rules as a normal raw_string_literal except updated to handle lines containing raw_interpolations.
 Building the string value happens in the same fashion, just with the interpolation holes replaced with whatever values those expressions produce at runtime.
 If the interpolated_raw_string_literal is converted to a FormattableString then the values of the interpolations are passed in their respective order to the arguments array to FormattableString.Create.
-The rest of the content of the interpolated_raw_string_literal after the 'indentation whitespace' has been stripped from all lines will be used to generate format string passed to FormattableString.Create, except with appropriately numbered {N} contents in each location where a raw_interpolation occurred (or {N,constant} in the case if its interpolation is of the form expression ',' constant_expression).
+The rest of the content of the interpolated_raw_string_literal after the 'indentation whitespace' has been stripped from all lines will be used to generate the format string passed to FormattableString.Create, except with appropriately numbered {N} contents in each location where a raw_interpolation occurred (or {N,constant} in the case if its interpolation is of the form expression ',' constant_expression).

 There is an ambiguity in the above specification.
 Specifically when a section of { in text and { of an interpolation abut.
 For example: